leonardw/cluster-role/README.md

 * Automatic bootstrapping of worker processes to start the required 'role'
 * Configurable number of instances per role, or bound to CPU cores
 * Configurable respawning of new worker process to replace deceased ones
+* Automatic port assignment for workers by role
+* Send message to a group of workers by role

 ## Installation